 To diagnose bacterial pneumonia, your doctor will:

-- listen for abnormal chest sounds that indicate heavy mucus secretion
+- listen for abnormal chest sounds that indicate a heavy secretion of mucus

-- take a blood sample to get a white blood cell count.
-A high count usually indicates infection.
+- take a blood sample to determine if your white blood cell count is high, which usually indicates infection

-- order chest X-rays to confirm the presence and extent of infection
+- order chest X-rays to confirm the presence and extent of the infection

 Your doctor may prescribe the following medications: